 P.S.
 I am not totally against Agnes Treatment.
 I reckon dry skin is probably better than acne skin, isn’t it?
 Since there’s no long term studies, my worries could be unfounded.
 But from a biology point of view, this treatment definitely sounds harsh to me and damage might be irreversible.
 Maybe if I had tried everything, I might go for it.
 Maybe.
 If you have tried almost everything, including Skinlycious anti-acne products(at least 3 months), by all means go try Agnes Treatment.

 P.P.S.
 I am not against aesthetic procedures either.
 I do go for FPL and microdermabrasion with my aesthetic doctor when I have the time in Singapore.
 Usually, once a year as I am overseas most of the time.

 Through my experience of having tried so many different products (drug store brands to high end brands to in-house doctors brands), coupled with my biomedical and pharmaceutical background, I found that certain ingredients, when used in the right concentrations and proportions, could really alleviate my acne woes.

-I developed the Skinlycious Clear Skin Kit, an effective 3 steps routine which consists of calming cleanser, glow exfoliant and hydrating serum, that helps to address the root causes of acne.
+I developed an effective 3 steps routine which consists of calming cleanser, glow exfoliant and hydrating serum, that helps to address the root causes of acne.
 It has helped many customers, including myself, to achieve acne-free skin.
 You can read more of my story here.

 Many of my customers are like me, having gone through many treatments and different products in search for a remedy for their acne.
 Below is Jun Qi’s testimonial.
 More testimonials can be found here.

 My conversation with my Aesthetic GP